dwdas9/MINIO-HIVE-LAKEHOUSE/PART-A/README.md

 ## Why These Specific JARs?

-The `apache/hive:4.0.0` Docker image is minimal—it doesn't include drivers for PostgreSQL or S3-compatible storage.
+The `apache/hive:4.0.0` Docker image is minimal-it doesn't include drivers for PostgreSQL or S3-compatible storage.
 We mount three JARs:

 | JAR | Purpose |
 |-----|---------|